-Women who are vegetarians are often challenged in finding a
+are vegetarians are often challenged in finding a proper prenatal

-proper prenatal vitamin containing vitamins with vegan sources.
+vitamin containing vitamins with vegan sources.
+DEVA Nutrition has

-DEVA Nutrition has taken the best and most natural vegan-based
+taken the best and most natural vegan-based vitamins and combined

-vitamins and combined them into a vitamin precisely tailored to the
+them into a vitamin precisely tailored to the pregnant woman.
+DEVA

-provides the total-package in prenatal supplementation for any
+total-package in prenatal supplementation for any expecting mother,

-expecting mother, not just those on vegan diets.
-It contains the
+not just those on vegan diets.
+It contains the right combination of

-right combination of vitamins, minerals and other nutrients without
+vitamins, minerals and other nutrients without providing any of

-providing any of them in harmful amounts.
-Taking one per day
+them in harmful amounts.
+Taking one per day throughout the

-throughout the pregnancy and during lactation may make the
+pregnancy and during lactation may make the difference between a

-100% animal free, and guaranteed for purity, freshness and labeled
+and guaranteed for purity, freshness and labeled potency.
+This and

-potency.
-This and all DEVA Products are 100% vegan, vegetarian and
+all DEVA Products are 100% vegan, vegetarian and are certified by

-are certified by the Vegan Society.
-Just take one tablet daily,
+the Vegan Society.
+Just take one tablet daily, preferably with

-preferably with meals, to help nourish your body with the necessary
+meals, to help nourish your body with the necessary vitamins and

-vitamins and minerals that are so crucial during pregnancy.* 90
+minerals that are so crucial during pregnancy.* 90 tablets per

 Note - Because Calcium takes up a great deal of space in any